-Sample Problem - Calculating Average Rate from Laboratory Data and combusted for a period of 15.0 min.
-The accompanying data were collected.
+Sample Problem - Calculating Average Rate from Laboratory Data

-A paraffin candle ($\rm C{28}H{58})$ is placed in a petri dish on an electronic balance
+A paraffin candle $(C{28}H{58})$ is placed in a petri dish on an electronic balance

-- (a) Calculate the average rate of combustion of the paraffin over the entire 15 min period. - (b) Calculate the average rate of formation of water vapor for the same period.
+- and combusted for a period of 15.0 min.
+The accompanying data is collected. - (a) Calculate the average rate of combustion of the paraffin over the entire 15 min period. - (b) Calculate the average rate of formation of water vapor for the same period.